Indonesia: Magic Mushrooms and More at Gili Trawangan

 I’d suggest buying aqua socks/sea shoes as getting in and out of the sea is an awkward task.

-Overall, Gili T is one unique, exciting, paradise island populated by the kindest of locals.
+Overall, Gili T is a unique, exciting, paradise island populated by the kindest of locals.

 Insider tips

-– Try to search for rooms on foot, you’ll find better rooms for cheaper prices.
+– Try to search for rooms on foot, you’ll find better rooms for lower prices.

-– Ask for imported alcohol when drinking, methanol poisoning still happens in Indonesia.
+– Ask for imported alcohol when drinking, as methanol poisoning still happens in Indonesia.

 – Download Maps.me on your smartphone, it’s an offline, detailed map which will come in handy!